Bipolar

 Bipolar impacts various aspects of individuals’ lives, from personal relationships to professional pursuits.
 Although mood fluctuations are a universal part of being human, bipolar can make your mood change dramatically, from feeling very depressed to being overactive.

-Recognising the signs of bipolar can be challenging due to societal misconceptions surrounding mental health.
-Left unattended, bipolar can lead to severe consequences, disrupting daily functioning and straining relationships.
-Open conversations and education about bipolar are crucial to dispelling stigmas and promoting a supportive community that encourages early intervention and effective management.
+Recognising the signs of bipolar can be challenging due to stigma surrounding mental health.
+If left unattended, bipolar can lead to severe consequences, disrupting daily functioning and straining relationships.
+An estimated 2% of Scotland’s population experiences bipolar.
+This underscores the importance of understanding and addressing this condition.

 Common myths about bipolar